MA Program Requirements

 1.5 FCE - 3 elective courses

-Students who have taken any of these courses at the undergraduate level must select other graduate courses in consultation with the Graduate Coordinator.
+For all but Linguistic Forum, a student who has already taken any of these courses at the undergraduate level must select other graduate courses to bring the total to 3.5 full course equivalents.
+Other courses are chosen by the student in consultation with the Graduate Chair/Coordinator and their advisor.

 Fall Winter Summer